 (c) a Registrar, having regard to the income, day to day living expenses, liabilities and assets of the person liable to pay the fee, waives payment of the fee because, in the Registrar’s opinion, payment of the fee would cause financial hardship to the person.

+(7a) In subregulation (7)(b)(i) and (ii) —

+“holder” of a card does not include a dependent of the holder of the card.

 (8) If —

 (a) a fee referred to in subregulation (1) has been paid; and